retorquere/pimsync/docs/source/usage.rst

    # storage calendars_local omitted for brevity; same as above.

-Normally, storages have multiple calendar collections.
-Webcal is exception is that it only contains a single collection.
-The name given to this collection is controlled via the ``collection_id`` parameter, as shown above.
-In the above example, the calendar exposed via Webcal shall be synchronised with a calendar named ``holidays`` in the ``calendars_local`` storage.
+Typically, storages contain multiple calendar collections.
+However, Webcal is an exception as it includes only a single collection.
+The configuration variable ``collection_id`` allows us to specify a name for the collection in the storage.
+In the example above, the ``holidays_remote`` storage has a single collection named ``holidays``.
+The data from the remote iCalendar file will be synchronized with a collection also named ``holidays`` in the ``calendars_local`` storage.

 Webcal with secret URLs
 .......................